 At the end of 2012, CEPT was mandated to assess and identify alternative uses of the unpaired terrestrial 2 GHz frequency bands (1900-1920 MHz and 2010-2025 MHz) other than for the provision of mobile electronic communications services through terrestrial cellular networks (as introduced by the UMTS Decision) as well as to develop least restrictive technical conditions for their deployment while ensuring co-existence with the electronic communications services in the paired 2 GHz spectrum.

-The outline of the response to the Commission is intended to describe the work undertaken and present interim results under this Mandate.
+The outline of the response to the Commission is intended to describe the work undertaken so far.
 In particular, it gives an overview of CEPT investigations on alternative uses of bands 1900-1920 MHz and 2010-2025 MHz, other than for the provision of mobile electronic communications services through terrestrial cellular networks.

 BACKGROUND INFORMATION